 Doctors and health care providers must do no harm to their patients, and medical malpractice is a term used to describe any time they fail in this duty.
 Medical malpractice typically revolves around personal injury law, with a few key differences, and medical malpractice suits can quickly involve several people or entities and become very complex.
 An experienced legal professional will be able to guide you through any medical malpractice claim.
+If you believe you were a victim of negligence, contact a Springfield medical malpractice lawyer today.

 Whenever a doctor or other health care professional harms a patient, it may be defined as medical malpractice.
 Here are a few common examples of medical malpractice: